AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/storage_cells.md

 See [Bytes and Types](../ae2-mechanics/bytes-and-types.md) for an explanation of their capacities in bytes and types.

+Storage components can be removed from the housing if the cell is empty by shift-right clicking with the cell in your hand.

 # Housings

 Cells can be made with a storage component and a housing or with the housing recipe around a storage component: